-The village is also open for Heritage Days and the Old Time Harvest Festival.
-Both of those events are also free.
+The village is also open for Heritage Days and Old Time Harvest Day.
+Both of those events are free.
 Sit down and experience a one room school, rope making, children’s games, cabin life and much more during the festivals.
-Feel free to ask questions and interact with volunteers dressed in period clothing.
-See Home page for information and how to schedule a tour.
+Take time to ask questions and interact with volunteers who are dressed in period clothing.
+See the Home page for more information and how to schedule a tour.